ChilliCream/graphql-workshop/docs/1-creating-a-graphql-server-project.md

    ![Query speaker names](images/6-bcp-query-get-speakers.png)

+   > When a GraphQL document has multiple operations you can click on the execute link above the operation name to execute it.

 ## Summary

-In this first session, you have learned how you can create a simple GraphQL project on top of ASP.NET Core.
+In this first session, you have learned how we can create a simple GraphQL project on top of ASP.NET Core.

 You have leveraged Entity Framework to create your models and save those to the database.

-Together, ASP.NET Core, Entity Framework, and Hot Chocolate let you build a simple GraphQL server quickly.
+Together, ASP.NET Core, Entity Framework, and Hot Chocolate let you build a simple GraphQL server in no time.

 [**Session #2 - Controlling nullability >>**](2-controlling-nullability.md)